 Transferring degree courses

 Our degrees are structured so that most courses share the same set of compulsory modules in the first year.
-A key benefit of having a common first year is that at the end of Year 1, there are opportunities to transfer onto degree courses within the same school.
+A key benefit of having a common first year is that there are opportunities to transfer onto degree courses within the same school at the end of Year 1.
 Additional degree courses may be available depending on your academic background.
 All degree transfers must be discussed with your personal tutor or programme leader.

 Wide range of optional modules